Get out of London! South-east to Sevenoaks

 For this reason, the south-eastern route has an alternative ending, which has access to more regular public transport.
 This route crosses the River Cray at St Paul’s Cray (bus), passes Swanley station, and reaches the Darent Valley at Lullingstone.
 With railway stations nearby at Eynsford, Shoreham and Otford, this route offers more break-points.
 It also brings the walker into contact with history (the Roman villa at Lullingstone), agriculture, and even astronomy (with the Solar System layout at Otford).
 There are various opportunities for refreshment along the valley.

-The Darent Valley route is about the same length as the Knockholt Pound route (but has less ascent): the total distances for the two options just straddle the 50km mark.
-Ascent totals are 685m for the Knockholt Pound route and just over 600m for the Darent Valley route.
+The Darent Valley route is about the same length as the Knockholt Pound route (but has less ascent).

-Urban streets, Burgess Park and the former canal to Peckham.
+Urban streets, Burgess Park and the former canal to Peckham, then streets, parks and riverside

 Map